glenndehaan/esports-api/README.md

 - Counter Strike :: Global Offensive
 - Overwatch
 - Call of Duty
+- League of Legends
+- Heroes of the Storm
+- Dota 2

 ## Usage
 Then open up your favorite browser and go to https://esports.glenndehaan.com/